 There are some disadvantages to using a TV as a computer monitor.
 Most computers do not have HDMI ports, so you’ll have to use a VGA to HDMI adapter.
 However, smaller TVs may be more cost-efficient than larger ones, and you can use them to share a computer display wirelessly.
 The main downside of using a television as a computer screen is that it lacks the interactivity of a computer monitor.

 The pixel density is another factor to consider.
 Older TVs have lower PPI scores than newer ones.
-If you don’t know what your PPI score is, you can check your manual or do a Google search with the model number and “PPI.”
-If you’re unsure, you can also check Noteloop’s Pixel Density chart to get a rough idea.
+If you don’t know your PPI score, you can check your manual or do a Google search with the model number and “PPI.”
+If you’re not sure, you can also check Noteloop’s Pixel Density chart to get a rough idea.

 Are 4K TVs good for computer monitors?